Kazan: Tram

 Kazan's tram system is one of the oldest tram systems in Russia, opened on 20 November 1899.
 The tram system in Kazan consists of eight operating routes, one of which is a historical excursion route between the railway station and river port.
 The daily output is 87 trams.
 Most of the tram lines are laid along the axis of the main streets, most of them on a dedicated track, fenced with side stones.
-The tram in the city center was largely removed in the 2000s due to the fight against traffic jams on narrow streets; some routes turned out to be unprofitable after the optimization of the transport scheme in 2006–2007.
+The tram in the city centre was largely removed in the 2000s due to the fight against traffic jams on narrow streets; some routes turned out to be unprofitable after the optimisation of the transport scheme in 2006–2007.

 In 2009–2020, the reconstruction of tram tracks on the main highways was carried out, as well as the construction of four new tram lines, which made it possible to launch circular tram routes No. 5/5a with an accelerated mode of movement in 2012-2020 along the sections of the Big Kazan Ring.

 All trams are equipped with autoinformators.
 Announcements are broadcast in three languages (Russian, Tatar, English); for this reason, announcements are played for a very long time (up to one and a half minutes).
-The fare is 42 rubles in cash, 38 rubles for an electronic card (2024).
+As of 2024, the fare is 42 rubles in cash or 38 rubles for an electronic card.
 On the routes, conductors are involved and, in addition to paying for cash (with a higher fare), there are general civil (with different tariff plans for replenishment, including time passes and an "electronic wallet"), as well as preferential electronic transport cards.